top of page

 The HWJTC provides a tax credit for creating new high-wage jobs paying over $40,000 in rural areas and $60,000 in metro areas.
 Only jobs filled by New Mexico residents are eligible.
 The tax credit equals 8.5 percent of the wages and benefits paid for each new job created, and may be taken for four years.
 A company may receive a cash refund for tax credits that exceed tax liability.

-Manufacturers Investment Tax Credit
+Manufacturers' Investment Tax Credit

 Technology Jobs and R&D Credit

-A tax credit of 5.125% of the value of qualified equipment applied against compensating or gross receipts tax.
+A tax credit of 5.125% of the value of qualified equipment is applied against compensating or gross receipts tax.

 Job Training Incentive Program (JTIP)